Bug report #8129

 Setting as a blocker, as it's hard to spot and thus might lead to incorrect results.
 Besides QGIS 2.0 finally should be encoding bug free as there have been too many releases with encoding problems. :(

 #2 Updated by marisn - over 9 years ago

 I suppose you're referring to OGR data sources.
 Does

 ogrinfo -sql "select field from someshapefile where FIELD like '%ā%'" shapefile.shpwork for you?
 If it doesn't it's probably a OGR issue (btw.
 LIKE and ILIKE are both case-insensitive in OGR SQL).

 Yes, you are right.
 It's a OGR issue.
 Seems that both LIKE and ILIKE are case sensitive (not case-insensitive as stated in OGR documentation) in OGR SQL.
 Still - leaving bug open as in the attribute table it works as expected and thus there's no reason why any reasonable enduser would expect that feature subset query should be different.

-#3 Updated by Matthias Kuhn about 6 years ago
+#3 Updated by Matthias Kuhn over 9 years ago

 There is no real "fix" for that, because one is handled by OGR, the other one by QgsExpression.

 A recent similar bug was closed as "wontfix"